kt-git-init/kt-git-init/readme.md

 As Software Engineer at <a href="https://www.persistent.com/" target="_blank">Persistent Systems</a>, I engineered a high-performance web application for a supply chain company, leveraging React and Spring Boot.
 Optimized load times by 38% and boosted the Lighthouse score from 76 to 94.
 Improved state management efficiency by 30%, reduced invalid form submissions by 80% with robust validation, and transitioned from CSS Modules to Tailwind CSS, cutting bundle size by 40%.
 Performance optimizations, including useMemo and useCallback, reduced wasted renders by 45%.

 During my time as an Software Engineer Intern at the same company, I developed scalable RESTful APIs using Spring Boot and Java, integrated Hibernate ORM, and implemented authentication and authorization with Spring Security.
 I ensured code reliability through unit and integration testing and participated in Agile development.
+This enabled our systems to handle up to 10,000 requests per day.
+I designed and integrated API endpoints with MongoDB aggregation pipelines, improving data retrieval efficiency by 30%.

 With a deep understanding of both front-end and back-end technologies, I excel in creating efficient, scalable web applications and value collaboration and teamwork to deliver exceptional results.